For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Shopping

-As expected of a large and growing city, there are many shopping centres to get everything you could need.
+As expected of a large and growing city, there are many shopping centres.
 Manchester Arndale and The Trafford Centre offer a wide range of well-known retailers alongside large department stores.

-But if that's still not enough to satisfy you, The Northern Quarter is often popular among students home to many vintage shops, independent coffee shops and lots of restaurants too.
+But if that's still not enough to satisfy you, the Northern Quarter is popular among students with its many vintage stores, independent coffee shops and lots of restaurants too.

 Eating out

-Being one of the biggest cities in the UK, Manchester offers plenty of choices for eating out to meet any palette.
-Of course, you'll find all big restaurant chains like Pizza Express, Zizzi's and Nando's to name only a few.
-But if you prefer something a little different and unique to Manchester then check our top restaurant picks.
+Manchester offers a wide range of dining options.
+Of course, you'll find all big restaurant chains like Pizza Express, Zizzi's and Nando's, to name a few.
+But if you prefer something a little different and unique to Manchester, check out our top restaurant picks:

-• Curry mile - You simply cannot avoid experiencing the culinary delights of one of the many curry houses along Rusholme.
-A few student favourites are Lal Qila, Sangams and Lal Haweli.
-Most of the time you can reach a deal with the doormen to get a discount or bring in your own drinks.
+• The Curry Mile - You simply cannot miss the culinary delights of one of the many curry houses along Rusholme.
+A few student favourites are Lal Qila, Mughli and MyLahore.
+Most of the time, you can reach a deal with the doormen to get a discount or bring in your own drinks.
 A good place to eat out when your parents are in town.

-• Sweet Mandarin - Recently voted the best Chinese Restaurant in the UK by Gordon Ramsey this cute eatery is one of the crowning glories of Manchester.
+• Sweet Mandarin - Known as one of the best Chinese restaurants in the UK, this cute eatery is one of the crowning glories of Manchester.
 Whilst the food is fantastic, it can show on the bill if you're not too careful!

 Entertainment

-It boasts a large amount of entertainment all year round and is one of the many reasons why the city attracts so many students from across the world!
+Manchester boasts a large amount of entertainment all year round and is one of the many reasons the city attracts students from across the world!

-• Manchester arena - This is the major gig venue in the city.
+• AO Arena Manchester - This is the major gig venue in the city.
 You can get cheaper tickets in advance online.
-Other popular gig venues are the Manchester Academy and the Apollo.
+Other top gig venues are Manchester Academy, O2 Apollo, Albert Hall and the newly opened Co-op Live.

 • Seasonal Attractions - Manchester boasts one of the best Christmas markets in the UK.
-Starting in late November, it's a great way to get in the Christmas spirit.
-Head over to Spinningfields for ice skating!
-Throughout the year there are lots of festivals in the parks.
-The student festival Park Life at Heaton park usually has a great line-up and is always a sell-out.
-For bonfire night, head over to Platt Fields for a free spectacular fireworks display.
+Starting in November, it's a great way to get in the Christmas spirit.
+Head over to Cathedral Gardens for ice skating!

 Sport

 You'll have no problem keeping fit and healthy in Manchester.
-There are loads of gyms which offer student discounts and trials.
+There are loads of gyms which provide student discounts and trials.
 However, the best option for students usually comes from the universities.

-The Armitage and Sugden sports centres offer great deals for students.
-Alternatively, Fitness First is a popular student choice offering membership for around £20 a month.
+The Armitage and Sugden sports centres provide top deals for students.
+Alternatively, PureGym is a popular choice with memberships from around £15 a month.
+Students can also get a further 30% off memberships.

-For swimming head to the Aquatics Centre which is right near the universities.
-The Olympic sized swimming pool was used during the commonwealth games and offers discounts for students.
+For swimming, head to the Aquatics Centre, which is right near the universities.
+The Olympic-sized swimming pool has recently reopened after a £30 million investment and offers student discounts.

 For jogging or running, there are plenty of parks and open spaces in South Manchester.
-For Fallowfield, there is Platt Fields park and closer to the universities off Rusholme is Whitworth Park.
+In Fallowfield, there is Platt Fields Park and closer to the universities is Whitworth Park.

 Interested in other unis in Northern England, too?
 Check out our other student city guides.